Augmented Reality (AR) is the ability to mix in real-time spatially-registered digital content with the real world surrounding the user.

-ETSI is working to define a framework for the interoperability of Augmented Reality (AR) applications and services.
-The AR framework will define an overall high-level architecture, identify key components and interfaces required for an AR solution.
+ETSI is working on the definition and refinement of a framework for the interoperability of Augmented Reality (AR) components, systems and services.
+The AR framework defines an overall high-level architecture, and describes key components and interfaces required for an AR solution.

-There are huge differences in AR applications but mapping digital information with the real world implies the use of a set of common components offering functionalities such as: tracking, registration, pose estimation, localization, 3D reconstruction, data injection, etc.
+There are huge differences in AR applications but mapping digital information with the real world implies the use of a set of common components offering functionalities such as tracking, registration, pose estimation, localization, 3D space mapping, and data injection.